reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ---
 A unit test is used to verify the smallest part of an application ("units") independent of other parts.
 This makes the verification process easy and fast since the scope of the testing is narrowed down to a class or method.

 `TestConfiguration` annotation is a useful aid for writing unit tests of Spring Boot applications.
-It allows us to define additional beans or modify the behavior of existing beans in the Spring application context.
+It allows us to define additional beans or override existing beans in the Spring application context to add specialized configurations for testing.

-In this article, we will see the use of the`TestConfiguration` annotation for writing tests for unit testing of Spring Boot applications.
+In this article, we will see the use of the `TestConfiguration` annotation for writing tests for unit testing of Spring Boot applications.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-testconfiguration" %}

 ## Introducing TestConfiguration Annotation

 We use the [TestConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/TestConfiguration.html) to create configurations for our tests.
-We use this capability for applying customizations for abstracting the external dependencies and run our unit test in an isolated environment.
+We use this capability for applying customizations for abstracting the external dependencies and run our test in a standalone environment.

 We can best understand the `TestConfiguration` annotation by first looking at the `Configuration` annotation which is the parent annotation it inherits from.